Questions about admin type stuff? Account Settings? Billing statements? Don't worry, we've got it all covered right here.

 - Select the “Enabled” radio button, and enter the domains you wish to allowlist.
 Don’t forget to save your updates!

 - When you embed your videos onto a website you allow, it will appear properly.
-If the video was embedded on a webpage not in your allowlist, it would appear as it does below.
+If the video was embedded on a webpage not in your specified allowlist, it would appear as it does below.

 To see the storage and bandwidth usage on your account, you must be logged in as the Account Owner.
 Select the Usage tab in your Account Settings.